bnicenboim/pangoling/README.md

-# pangolang
+# pangoling

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pangolang is to ...
+The goal of pangoling is to ...

 ## Installation

-You can install the development version of pangolang like so:
+You can install the development version of pangoling like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?